-Neil Patrick Harris, whose brand new variety show premieres tonight on NBC, returned to the Stern Show this morning to catch up with Howard and discuss his new project, his life, and more.
+Neil Patrick Harris returned to the Stern Show to catch up with Howard and discuss his new projects, his life, and more.
 Listen below for some highlights!

 "Doogie Howser" Days

 After recalling some great stories from his childhood acting career, NPH and Howard came to the topic of "Doogie Howser, M.D." which Neil said was actually a very unlikely gig.
-His parents, successful New Mexico lawyers, did not want to uproot their lives and move to Los Angeles, so they decided that they would not entertain any offers for TV shows unless it was from Steven Bochco, who they were big fans of.
-Low and behold Bochco's "Doogie Howser" came along and they were forced to supervise the underage NPH on the set.
+His parents, successful New Mexico lawyers, did not want to uproot their lives and move to Los Angeles, so they decided that they would not entertain any offers for TV shows unless it was from Steven Bochco, whom they were big fans of.
+Lo and behold Bochco's "Doogie Howser" came along and they were forced to supervise underage Neil on the set.

-By law, Neil was allowed to work nine a hours a day that first season, with three of the hours having to be some sort of schooling – but only in 20-minute increments.
-As a result, Neil said, he really didn't learn all too much considering the hectic schedule.
+By law, Harris was allowed to work nine hours a day that first season, with three of the hours having to be some sort of schooling – but only in 20-minute increments.
+As a result, Neil said he really didn't learn all too much considering the hectic schedule.

-While many former Oscar hosts have said that they would never do it again, NPH said that he would be open to it as he sees it as a great honor, despite the demanding nature of the gig.
+While many former Oscar hosts have said that they would never do it again, Neil said he would be open to it as he sees it as a great honor, despite the demanding nature of the gig.

-On the other hand, Neil said that he thinks the Oscars are in "a little bit of trouble" the way they are currently designed.
+On the other hand, Neil said he thinks the Oscars are in "a little bit of trouble" the way they're currently designed.
 Since they are the last award show in the season, tons of smaller movies that have been strategically released are overshadowing the major films of the year, so ultimately the audience isn't as interested because less people have actually seen the nominated films.

 Neil said he thought they should split the "Best Picture" award into two different categories – one for the Blockbuster films and one for the smaller budget movies.